openwdl/wdl/versions/development/SPEC.md

 # Appendix A: WDL Value Serialization and Deserialization

 This section provides suggestions for ways to deal with primitive and compound values in the task [command section](#command-section).
-When a WDL execution engine instantiates a command specified in the `command` section of a `task`, it must evaluate all expression placeholders (`~{...}` and `${...}`) in the command and coerce their values to strings.
+When a WDL execution engine instantiates a command specified in the `command` section of a `task`, it must evaluate all expression placeholders (`~{...}`) in the command and coerce their values to strings.
 There are multiple different ways that WDL values can be communicated to the command(s) being called in the command section, and the best method will vary by command.

 For example, a task that wraps a tool that operates on an `Array` of FASTQ files has several ways that it can specify the list of files to the tool: